-One study found that this product is safe and helps treat itchiness from any variety of causes.
+One 2012 study found that this product is safe and helps treat itchiness from any variety of causes.
 You can find colloidal oatmeal at many pharmacies, or make your own by grinding oats into a fine powder.

-2. Leaf Gels
+2. Leaf gels

 Good quality moisturizers hold water in the outermost layer of your skin.
 This can help your skin feel hydrated and less dry and itchy.

-4. Be Cool
+4. Be cool

 Histamines are chemicals in the body that cause allergy symptoms, including itching.
-An antihistamine drug is a common treatment for allergic reactions.
+An antihistamine is a common treatment for allergic reactions.
 However, many antihistamine drugs will make you sleepy, so they’re best used before bed.

 An anti-itch cream is another common way to soothe itchy skin.
-Buy an anti-itch cream that contains at least 1 percent hydrocortisone.
+Get an anti-itch cream that contains at least 1 percent hydrocortisone.
 This drug inhibits inflammatory responses in the body and can help calm inflamed, itchy skin.

-8. Stop Scratching!
+8. Stop scratching!

 When you have an itch, scratching is the natural response.
 But it won’t help the problem.
-It may tear up the skin and prevent it from healing.
+In fact, it may tear up the skin and prevent it from healing.
 It may even cause infection.